FIR against Bengaluru bike taxi driver for assault on woman passenger - www.lokmattimes.com

 Bengaluru, June 16 An FIR was lodged on Monday against a bike taxi driver for allegedly assaulting a woman passenger within the Jayanagar police station limits in Bengaluru, an official said.

+An investigation is underway in this regard and the accused is being questioned, DCP Lokesh stated.

+Meanwhile, the police confirmed that they have also collected video of the young woman repeatedly hitting the bike taxi driver -- first using her hands, and later by her bag -- in the presence of public.

-An argument broke out between the bike taxi driver and the woman on over-speeding, rash, and negligent driving.
+Police said that an argument broke out between the bike taxi driver and the woman over over-speeding, rash, and negligent driving.
 In the middle of the argument, in full public view, the bike taxi driver slapped the woman, causing her to fall to the ground.

+A video of the incident has gone viral on social media, raising concerns about the safety of women in Bengaluru.

 The bike taxi driver, Suhas, told the media on Monday that the woman had abused and hit him first, and he had merely retaliated.

-The police have booked the FIR against the bike taxi driver under Sections 352 (intentional insult with the intent to provoke a breach of peace), 115 (2) (voluntarily causing hurt) and 79 (insulting the modesty of a woman).
+The police have booked the bike taxi driver under Sections 352 (intentional insult with the intent to provoke a breach of peace), 115 (2) (voluntarily causing hurt) and 79 (insulting the modesty of a woman).

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app